mike-j-king/daily-mood-tracker/README.md

 ___
 ## Architecture, Structure and Rationale
 ### MVC Architecture
 This web app was created with the Model View Controller.
 As the challenge defined no visual requirements, the views component of this app was ommitted.
+MVC seemed to be the clearest path forward for building a Rest API with express.js as it elegantly splits the connection to the db, the api end-points and the SQL commands to allow for easy to understand code and scalability should additional end points be added.

 ### MySQL Hosted by ClearDB on Heroku
 To ensure a mysql database can be accessed from any installation of the application, the database was setup on heroku via ClearDB